 Image Credit: korafotomorgana

 Wrapping it up

-From a shop to manufacturing enterprise Tally can do all of it.
+From a personal accounting to shop to manufacturing enterprise, it can do all of it.

-At last all I want to say is now onward if anybody asks you what is Tally, you can easily put this article before his eyes and he will understand what is Tally.
+At last all I want to say is now onward if anybody asks you, you can easily put this article before his eyes and he will understand what is Tally.

 Do you have any questions, please comment down below and I will reply.